lsst-ts/ts_tma_tma-documentation_training/README.md

 - OSS
   - Location
-  - Work:
+  - Purpose:
-    - Oil supply (bearings and brake oil supply)
+    - Pressurized oil supply (bearings and brake oil supply)
+  - Additional:
-    - Distributed cabinet temperature control (we provide just the setpoint)
+    - Distributed control cabinets with temperature control (we provide just the setpoint)
   - How does it works from EUI, and what it can and can't do
 - Pier cabinet
   - Location